yarisvt/tyk-docs/tyk-docs/content/tyk-developer-portal/developer-profiles.md

 ![Developer usage graph][5]

-### Developer Subscriptions
+### Developer Keys

-In this panel, you will be able to see the various policies that the developer has signed up to, and enable you to revoke or update their access to a different policy (e.g. upgrade them to a higher policy tier).
+In this panel, you will be able to see the various Keys the developer has access to, and the policies that are connected to the individual Key.

+> **NOTE**: From version 1.9, you can now apply multiple policies to an individual Key.

-To drill down into the specific usage patterns for each token, click **ANALYTICS** for the subscription.
+To drill down into the specific usage patterns for each Key, click **ANALYTICS** for the Key.

-![Developer subscriptions][6]
+![Developer Keys][6]

-### Changing Developer Policy Subscriptions
+### Changing Developer Policy Keys

 #### Step 1: View the Developer Profile